-When it comes to the best new documentaries in 2023, we’re spoilt for choice.
-Almost every month it seems there’s a stellar new doc to tune into, from a behind-the-scenes look at one of the world’s most famous men in Netflix’s Beckham to 90s fashion galore in The Super Models and the long-awaited docu-series on Prince Harry’s Invictus Games, The Heart of Invictus.
+When it comes to the best new documentaries in 2024, we’re spoilt for choice.
+Almost every month it seems there’s a stellar new doc to tune into, from a behind-the-scenes look at one of the world’s most famous men in Messi’s World Cup on Apple TV+ to Jennifer Lopez’s genre-bending new Amazon Prime release, This Is Me… Now.
 Here, discover our top picks of the best new celebrity documentaries to add to your watch list.

 Coleen Rooney: The Real Wagatha Story